Value-added tax: Compliance

 One primary reason for the institution of a VAT versus sales tax is to ensure compliance.
 Because sales tax is only submitted at the final sale to the consumer, the government has little information to verify that a sale has been made or at what price, making enforcement difficult.
 The retailer and consumer have an incentive to evade the tax with little risk of discovery.
 With any transaction, the seller is financially motivated to assume the buyer is an intermediate, not a consumer (and therefore, not subject to the sales tax), even if this may result in illegal tax evasion.

 By comparison, with VAT every transaction is reported to the government (either through a submission of tax, a reimbursement claim, or both), a trail of information is created for government which helps motivate compliance and facilitate any potential audit.
 The materials producer, manufacturer, and retailer all know that the others down the chain will submit reimbursement claims, so a failure to report the transaction and pay the tax is likely to draw attention from authorities.
 Even if retailers evade charging the VAT from the consumer, the government still receives the income at prior stages.

 On the contrary, if a seller accidentally charge sales tax to an intermediate buyer, the end price to the consumer will increase.

 Business structure

 VAT has no effect on how businesses organize, because the same amount of tax is collected regardless of how many times goods change hands before arriving at the ultimate consumer.
-By contrast, sales taxes are collected on each transaction, encouraging businesses to vertically integrate to reduce the number of transactions and thereby reduce the amount of tax.
+By contrast, sales taxes, when collected on intermediate transactions in addition to final consumption, encourage businesses to vertically integrate to reduce the number of transactions and thereby reduce the amount of tax paid.

-For this reason, VAT has been gaining favor over traditional sales taxes.
+Because of the difficulty of exempting intermediate transactions in a sales tax, VAT has been gaining favor over traditional sales taxes.

+However, it is uncommon for sales taxes to be collected at every stage, as it is only levied as a final tax on the consumer, not the reseller.